-Team CCVs
+Team CVs

-All additional team members (Co-Applicants, Collaborators, and Knowledge Users) should include a completed Common CV using the CIHR biosketch.
+All additional team members (Co-Applicants, Collaborators, and Knowledge Users) should include a completed Common CV using the CIHR biosketch, Tri-agency CV, or any other common format (max 5 pages each).

 Ethics Documents

 Submit collated copies of related ethics board approvals, copies of consent forms to be signed by prospective participants, or other explanatory materials for distribution.
 Final approved versions should be submitted when available, and annual renewal letters from the relevant REBs should be submitted to the OHTN in a timely manner.
 Draft forms are encouraged if final approved versions are not yet available.